shogunlab/Gitformant/README.md

 ### Misc.
 Usage and Performance Notes
-- **Dont' forget to add your Github API key!** Find out more [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
+- **Don't forget to add your Github API key!** Find out more [here](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).
 - There is a rate limit on the Github Search API, to avoid going over this limit a delay is built into the calls to Github's API
     - If the rate limit is hit, the application will sleep and then resume after 10 seconds
 - Each confirmation keyword provided means an additional check is performed on every discovered repo, which means it can get **slow** FAST!